SalAlq/ctf-sql-injection/README.md

 # CTF Challenge – SQL Injection

 ## About the Project
-This is a small CTF challenge.
+This is a simple CTF challenge.
-The goal is to find a security problem (SQL Injection) in a PHP login form and use it to log in and get the flag.
+The goal is to find a security problem SQL Injection in a PHP login form and use it to log in and get the flag.

 ## Tools
-- XAMPP (or any server that runs PHP and MySQL)
+- XAMPP or any server that runs PHP and MySQL
-- Web browser (like Chrome or Firefox)
+- Web browser

 ## How to Use
 1. Copy this folder (ctf_challenge) into your XAMPP folder=> C:\xampp\htdocs\